weaveworks/profiles/README.md

 ![](/docs/assets/catalog.jpg)

-### Profile Addition
+### Profile Installation

-To see how a profile addition works, take a look at the [pctl documentation](https://github.com/weaveworks/pctl)
+To see how a profile installation  works, take a look at the [pctl documentation](https://github.com/weaveworks/pctl)

 ## Roadmap

 ### Profiles

 Install:
-- [x] Add a simple profile which contains a single Helm release artifact
+- [x] Install a simple profile which contains a single Helm release artifact
-- [x] Add a simple profile which contains a raw yaml artifact (k8s object manifest)
+- [x] Install a simple profile which contains a raw yaml artifact (k8s object manifest)
-- [x] Add a simple profile which contains another profile (single nesting)
+- [x] Install a simple profile which contains another profile (single nesting)
-- [x] Add a profile which contains a mix of all artifact types
+- [x] Install a profile which contains a mix of all artifact types
-- [x] Add a profile which contains nested profiles to depth N
+- [x] Install a profile which contains nested profiles to depth N
-- [x] Add a profile with `pctl` in a gitops way (ie there is a PR involved, and nobody touches the cluster)
+- [x] Install a profile with `pctl` in a gitops way (ie there is a PR involved, and nobody touches the cluster)
-- [x] Add a profile which is listed in the catalog
+- [x] Install a profile which is listed in the catalog
-- [x] Add a profile which is NOT listed in the catalog
+- [x] Install a profile which is NOT listed in the catalog
-- [x] Add a private profile
+- [x] Install a private profile

 Configure:
 - [x] Configure a Helm release artifact installation